curv3d/curv/examples/picker/README.md

 However, I think it is better if colour parameters are represented directly as linear RGB.

-The shape expression that follows a `make_parametric` clause must be compiled into a GLSL shader program for execution on the GPU.
+The shape expression that follows a `parametric` clause must be compiled into a GLSL shader program for execution on the GPU.
 This means that only a restricted subset of Curv may be used.
 Right now, there are too many limitations.
 The implementation is not yet complete.